 On 26 April 2018, the GNSO Council received an update from the Council liaison to the Working Group, as a result of which the Working Group attempted to complete its work in time to submit its Final Report to the GNSO Council for consideration at the Council’s meeting on 24 May 2018.

-Facilitated by its GNSO Council liaison, the Working Group held meetings on 10 & 25 May 2018 to determine if it would be able to reach consensus on the remaining topic of IGO jurisdictional immunity, based on the six options under consideration, and to confirm that there was consensus on the other recommendations listed above.
-At its 25 May meeting, during which the Working Group reviewed designations made by the remaining Working Group chair of the various consensus levels for each of the recommendations, the Working Group agreed to conduct a formal consensus call in accordance with the GNSO’s customary practice and pursuant to the GNSO Working Group Guidelines.
-The Working Group held further meetings on 12 & 21 June 2018, to reach final consensus on agreed policy recommendations while agreeing on the appropriate levels of disagreement on those proposals that did not attain consensus amongst the group.
+Facilitated by its GNSO Council liaison, the Working Group held meetings on 10 & 25 May 2018 to determine if it would be able to reach consensus on the remaining topic of IGO jurisdictional immunity, based on the six options under consideration.
+Following the 25 May meeting, a consensus call was announced in accordance with the GNSO’s customary practice and pursuant to the GNSO Working Group Guidelines, by which Working Group members were encouraged to share their views on all the recommendations and proposals by email.
+On 9 June 2018, following his review of the emails sent to the Working Group mailing list, the remaining Working Group chair published his proposed designations of consensus for each of the recommendations for Working Group discussion.
+A number of Working Group members provided feedback that some of the designated levels of support and objection, as proposed by the chair, may not have accurately reflected their views.
+The Working Group held further meetings on 12 & 21 June 2018, to reach final consensus on the text for all agreed policy recommendations and to agree on the appropriate levels of disagreement on those proposals that did not attain consensus amongst the group.

 The final recommendations listed in Sections 1 and 2 of this report contains the final consensus recommendations of the Working Group, based on the results of its formal consensus call.